tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    It may even return FrameLists larger than requested.
    However, it must always return a non-empty FrameList until the end of the PCM stream is reached.

+   Once the end of the stream is reached, subsequent calls will return empty FrameLists.

    May raise :exc:`IOError` if there is a problem reading the source file, or :exc:`ValueError` if the source file has some sort of error.